Need help with your booking call 01280 733 483

 Itinerary

-Morning flight with British Airways from London Heathrow to Vienna.
+Morning flight from London Heathrow to Vienna.
 Transfer by coach to your four-star hotel in the centre of Vienna.
 En route we will be introduced not only to the famous Ringstrasse and its architecture, but also to one of Otto Wagner’s most outstanding Secession buildings, the Postsparkasse.
 In the late afternoon, visit the Secession building, an icon of the Vienna Secessionists, a group of rebel artists breaking away from the long-established fine arts tradition, with the famous Beethoven Frieze by Gustav Klimt.

 Included Highlights